locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 Rust has stopped the problem that we saw in C++.
 Not only stopped it but told us why it stopped it - the value moved from x to y and so we can't use x any more.

-### Implementing a Copy / Clone
+### Implementing the Copy trait

-Sometimes we DO want to copy / duplicate an object and for that we must implement a trait to tell the compiler that we want that.
+The `Copy` trait allows us to do direct assignment between variables.
+The trait has no functions, and acts as a marker in the code to denote data that should be duplicated on assignment.

-The Copy trait allows us to do direct assignment between variables.
-You can only implement Copy by deriving it and you can only derive it if all the members of the struct also derive it:
+You can implement the `Copy` trait by deriving it, or implementing it.
+But you can only do so if all the members of the struct also derive the trait:

 ```rust
 #[derive(Copy)]